kumutlu/selfstudyguide/readme.md

 1st page
 which courses ?

-udemy & freecode camp , udacity, scrimba
+udemy & freecode camp , udacity, scrimba, youtube

 2nd page
 what is relevant ?